JonasAlfredsson/docker-nginx-certbot/README.md

 Certbot github: https://github.com/certbot/certbot

+This repository was originally forked from `@henridwyer`, many thanks to him for the good idea.
+I've basically taken his approach and made it less flexible/simpler for my own use cases, so if you want this repository to do something a particular way, make sure [his repo](https://github.com/henridwyer/docker-letsencrypt-cron) doesn't already do it.

 # Changelog

+### 0.5
+- Change the name to `docker-certbot-cron`, update documentation, strip out even more stuff I don't care about.

 ### 0.4
 - Rip out a bunch of stuff because `@staticfloat` is a monster, and likes to do things his way